fdekeers/BehavIoT/README.md

 # BehavIoT
-This repository is a fork of the code for the following IMC23 paper:
+This repository is a fork of the code for the [IMC23 paper dubbed BehavIoT](https://dl.acm.org/doi/10.1145/3618257.3624829).
+Paper BibTeX reference:
 ```
 @inproceedings{hu-imc23,
 title={{BehavIoT: Measuring Smart Home IoT Behavior Using Network-Inferred Behavior Models}},